Sourdough Rolls

 • In the bowl of a stand mixer, pour in the warm water and sugar.

 • Add the eggs, oil, starter and salt.
-Mix gently until combined.
-Note: The starter does not have to be active.
+Mix on low speed until combined.
+Note: You do not need an active sourdough starter.
 It can be sourdough discard.

 • Add 3 cups of flour and mix the dough using the beater blade until combined.
 At this point, add more flour, ¼ cup at a time.
 I've found that sourdough starters are often varying in consistency, sometimes thicker or thinner than other times.
 Add enough flour so that the bread dough feels slightly tacky.
 It should not feel dry, but yet shouldn't stick all over your hands.
 We find that 3 ½ cups of flour works great with our starter.
 The dough will get less sticky as you knead it, so be careful not to add too much flour at the start!